js4484821266/is_identical/README.md

 # is_identical
 Checks if the files are identical.
 # Usage
-You can just drag files on the .exe file or on its shortcut.
+You can just drag files on the EXE file row or on its shortcut.